YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Tinea capitis changes transplant timing

-Scalp signs that make me pause the plan
+Scalp warning signs pause the plan

 Diagnosis comes before graft numbers